FrancoisSuzeau/Solar-System/README.md

 + Now there is a planete renderer and texture are stick to ONE sphere
 + No more factory method for planete make easy to modify without taking care witch type of planete this is

+### 04/12/2021
+Changing the way of how the navigation is done
++ This not the ship that moving anymore but object around him

 ## More in coming ...
 At the end, I will try to render planets and moons proceduraly.
 For now these objects are only textured with static view.
 I will also implements a clicking interactive window when you clik on a planet to show his orbital informations and others.